labbsr0x/servlet-monitor/README.md

 ###### Improving error messages

 It is possible to filter the error message to avoid long messages or personal info exposed in the metrics.
-To do it, three params may be used: `error-info-regex`, `error-info-regex-index`, and `error-info-max-size`.
-The first will set the regex to apply in the message, with `^([a-zA-z0-9 ]{0,120})` as the default value.
-The second, `error-info-regex-index`, selects the group of the regex's result with `0` as the default value.
-The last one, `error-info-max-size`, defines the max size of the message to be truncated and has `120` as the default value.
+To do it, two params may be used: `error-info-regex` and `error-info-max-size`.
+The first will set the regex to apply in the message, with `[^A-zÀ-ú .,]+` as the default value.
+The second, `error-info-max-size`, defines the max size of the message to be truncated and has `50` as the default value.

 #### Setting application version